Pleasure of sin has been placed into such a category by ungodly individuals who through promotion make it appear as desirable rather than destructive.

 Scripture reveals: Seeing (since) we are compassed (surrounded) about with so great a cloud of witnesses, let us lay aside every weight, and the sin (pleasure of sin) which does so easily beset (ensnare) us, and let us run with patience (perseverance) the race that is set before us (Hebrews 12:1).

-The Lord in speaking to the prophet Jeremiah asked: Were they ashamed when they had committed abomination?
+Scripture reveals: Were they ashamed when they had committed abomination?
 No, they were not at all ashamed, neither could they blush; therefore they shall fall among them that fall: at the time that I visit (punish) them they shall be cast down, saith the Lord (Jeremiah 6:15).

-We are seeing a period of time that the pleasure of sin is openly being proclaimed with pride; no remorse or shame, but relishing in a lifestyle that the ungodly are seeking to share with others; blinded to the fact that there is a day of reckoning, if one continues in what God condemns in His Word.
+We are seeing a period of time that the pleasure of sin is openly being proclaimed with pride; no remorse or shame, but relishing a lifestyle that the ungodly are seeking to share with others; blinded to the fact that there is a day of reckoning, if one continues in what God condemns in His Word.

-A plea for the reformation of the soul: Thus saith the Lord, Stand you in the ways, and see, and ask for the old paths, where is the good way, and walk therein, and you shall find rest for your souls.
+The prophet Jeremiah, in speaking the words of the Lord, gave a plea for the reformation of the soul: Thus saith the Lord, Stand you in the ways, and see, and ask for the old paths, where is the good way, and walk therein, and you shall find rest for your souls.
 But they said, We will not walk therein (Jeremiah 6:16).

-A Bible commentary noted: The people's stubborn refusal to walk in the traditional ways of true righteousness is often mentioned by the prophet Jeremiah.
+The people's stubborn refusal to walk in the traditional ways of true righteousness is often mentioned by the prophet Jeremiah.
 Moving in their own paths and following their own way could only lead to their destruction.

-There is an ongoing effort to promote sinfulness, with the pleasure of sin being highlighted to entertain acceptance by others, rather than taking a stand, as that of Moses, even though he faced affliction and reproach, with the people of God, for having done so!
+There is an ongoing effort to promote sinfulness, with the pleasure of sin being highlighted, rather than taking a stand, in the face of possible affliction and reproach for having done so!
 In a world dominated by the sinfulness of man, one needs to evaluate their own stand, as to whom they will serve.

-Brethren, our preaching will bear its legitimate fruits.
+Pleasure of sin has attempted to minimize the Word of God.
+The main tool for doing so is to lessen the promulgation of God's Word.
+A legendary evangelist of the first Great Awakening, Charles G. Finney, stated: Brethren, our preaching will bear its legitimate fruits.
 If immorality prevails in the land, the fault is ours to a great degree.
 If there is a decay of conscience, the pulpit is responsible for it.
 If the church is degenerate and worldly, the pulpit is responsible for it.
 Let us not ignore this face; but let us lay it to heart, and awake to our responsibility in respect to the morals of this nation.

 Scripture reveals: The grace of God that brings salvation has appeared to all men, teaching us that denying ungodliness and worldly lusts, we should live soberly, righteously, and godly, in the present world (Titus 2:11-12).
 I pray (if you have not already done so) that you will yield your heart and life over to the Lord Jesus Christ, and His saving grace!